 Keep in mind that nearly 95% of Google users never click past the first page.
 If you are still asking yourself when is it time to redesign your website, be sure that lack of search engine optimization checks all the boxes.

-We are aware that it takes a lot of courage to face the fact that your website is underperforming.
+Our web design agency from Chicago is aware that it takes a lot of courage to face the fact that your website is underperforming.
 To think that it took hours for initial development, just to go through it all again can be intimidating.
 However, look at it this way, your website is an investment and one of your strongest business assets.
 It’s your brand’s wingman but, what’s the use of a wingman that pulls you down?
 How much ROI can you expect from a website that misses the mark with your target audience and fails to provide leads?

 When is it time to redesign your website?
 If any of the statements above are true about your website, the time is now.